-Mobile app development is not a solo work.
-Entrepreneurs are the brain behind the idea, development companies are the engine that brings the app to fruition, and users enjoy the benefits of a feature-rich app boosting its worth in the market.
+Mobile app development is not a one-man job.
+Entrepreneurs are the brains behind an idea, development companies are the engine that brings the app to fruition, and users enjoy the benefits of a feature-rich app boosting its worth in the market.
 The investors, however, are the fuel that powers the engine.

 Getting mobile app investors interested in your app, however, is a challenging feat.
 As they are paying to develop and market your app, plus employee salaries, you need to prove that your app is worth the investment.

-So, if you want to know how to find investors for an app, the guide has the answers to your questions:
+So, if you want to know how to find investors for an app, this guide has the answers you need:

 It's not enough to have an idea.
 You also need to research the market to show mobile app investors why they should invest.